-Compiler flags that request that built executables not store information regarding the source code that produced the executable should not be rendered nonconforming by the need to populate this location property.
+Compiler flags that request that built executables not store information regarding the source code that produced the executable should not be rendered nonconforming by the need to populate the location property, or any other properties.
 To allow such options, producing a default-constructed source\location from this property would be permitted, although this option would be nonoptimal for those users who did not explicitly choose to have this information made unavailable.